Dr. Albright has spent her career focused on the growing intersection between sociology, psychology, and technology.

 Dr. Albright has won a number of awards for her teaching and service during her tenure at USC, and is the author of multiple book chapters and multiple peer-reviewed journal articles, most recently in Norton “Quickies” and in the Handbook of Virtuality published by Oxford University Press.
 She was awarded the Hugo G. Beigel Award for Outstanding Research Paper of the Year in 2010 for her Internet research.

-Dr. Albright is currently working on a new book on the impacts of social – mobile – digital technologies on society, to be published by Prometheus Books Fall 2018.
+Dr. Albright is currently working on a new book on the impacts of social – mobile – digital technologies on society: Left to Their Own Devices: How Digital Natives Are Reshaping the American Dream, to be published by Prometheus Books Fall 2018.

-She is also a contributing author for Huawei’s trade publication “ICT Insights,” published in English and Chinese and distributed in 120 countries.
+She is also a contributing author for Huawei’s trade publication “ICT Insights,” published in English and Chinese and distributed in 120 countries, and to d10e’s new magazine on disaggregated business.